Charles-Eugène Panet: Education

-He was married three times and had sixteen children.
-The former Panet House, was built in Ottawa, Ontario by Colonel Charles-Eugène Panet, Deputy Minister of Militia and Defence, in 1876.
-In 1986, the Panet house became part of the King Edward Avenue Heritage Conservation District.
-The house is currently the Embassy of the Republic of Angola.

 Career

 He practiced law for three years in Quebec (1854–1857).
 He was coroner for the City and District of Quebec for fourteen years.
 He was a Lieutenant-Colonel of the 9th Voltigeurs de Québec (1869–80).
 In 1886, he was gazetted a Colonel in the Canadian Militia.
 In 1874 he was called to the Senate of Canada.
 In 1875, he resigned his seat in the Senate to accept the position of deputy minister of militia and defence, (1875–98).
 In 1888, he presented to Parliament a "Report upon the suppression of the rebellion in the North-West Territories and matters in connection therewith" Department of Militia and Defence.

 He retained this position until shortly before his death at Ottawa on November 22, 1898.